TrueFi-Protocol/bug-bounty/README.md

 1. Function-level (exploitable through a single entry-point)
 2. Contract-level (combining multiple entry-points)
 3. System-level (combining multiple contracts)
-4. Game-level (attacking the incentive mechanisms) (currently not eligible for reward)
+4. Game-level (attacking the incentive mechanisms)

-Note: Only exploits within groups 1-3 are currently eligible for rewards in this bug bounty program.

 The following smart contracts are included in the bug bounty program.
 There may be redeployments of the contracts during the duration of the bug bounty program.
 Please see the section below for more information on the current release eligible for bug bounties.